abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_1_Introduction/Section_1.md

 ## Overview

-- C is a general-porpouse, imperative computer programming language that supports structured programming.
+- C is a general-purpose, imperative computer programming language that supports structured programming.

 - Can change a program's state, focused on how.

-- C is a modern language, has basic structures and features of modern language, modular desing, reliable and readable.
+- C is a modern language, has basic structures and features of modern language, modular design, reliable and readable.

-- Used in minicomputers, systemas and mainframes.
+- Used in minicomputers, systems and mainframes.

 - Strong role in the development of Linux.

 - C is a subset of C++ with OOP.

-- Avilable for most computers and is also hardware independent.
+- Available for most computers and is also hardware independent.

 ## Language Features